 During 2007, the Company underwent or announced personnel changes in the chief executive position and several regional manager positions.
 On February 23, 2007, Mark Hellerstein, retired as Chief Executive Officer after serving in that role since 1995.
 Tony Best, President of the Company, was appointed as Chief Executive Officer on that date.
 Mr. Hellerstein continues to serve as the Chairman of the Board.
 In June 2007, Jerry Schuyler, the Senior Vice President responsible for the Gulf Coast and Permian regions, left St. Mary to pursue other professional opportunities.
 Greg Leyendecker, then Operations Manager for the Gulf Coast region, assumed responsibility for the Gulf Coast and is now Vice President - Regional Manager of the Gulf Coast region.
 We also made the Midland office a stand-alone regional office which is headed by Lehman Newton III, as Vce President - Regional Manager of the Permian region.
 Mr. Leyendecker and Mr. Newton both joined St. Mary in 2006 and each have over 25 years of management and operational experience in the oil and gas industry.
 In July 2007, Stephen Pugh joined the Company as Senior Vice President - Regional Manager of the ArkLaTex region.
 Mr. Pugh succeeded David Hart, who retired from St. Mary after 15 years in various roles at the Company.
 Mr. Pugh came to St. Mary with over 25 years of engineering, operations, and business development experience in the oil and gas industry.
-In August of this year, Robert Nance, Senior Vice President - Regional Manager of the Goulf Monager of 2008 after more than 40 years in the oil and gas industry.
-Mark Mueller joined the Company as Senior Vice President - Regional Manager of the Rocky Mountain region announced his decision to retire in the first quarter of 2008 after more than 40 years in the oil and gas industry.
+In August of this year, Robert Nance, Senior Vice President - Regional Manager of the Rocky Mountain region announced his decision to retire in the first quarter of 2008 after more than 40 years in the oil and gas industry.
 Mark Mueller joined the Company as Senior Vice President in September and is now responsible for the Rocky Mountain region.
-Mr. Hugher has 20 years of management and technical experience in the oil and gas industry.
-Effective Januar
+Mr. Mueller has 20 years of management and technical experience in the oil and gas industry.
+Effective January 1, 2008, Mark Mueller became the Senior Vice President and Regional Manager.
+Subsequent to year end, David Honeyfield, Senior Vice President - Chief Financi